praveens-git-bit/PreDay_Ignite2024/Introduction.md

 ## Exercise 2: Azure Databricks integration with Fabric: DLT Pipelines, Unity Catalog (Data governance), Mirrored Azure Databricks Catalog

- - Task 2.1: Explore Delta Live Table pipeline (Data Transformation)
+ - Task 2.1: Explore Delta Live Table pipeline for Data Transformation
- - Task 2.2: Explore the data in the Azure Databricks environment with Unity Catalog(unified governance solution for data and AI)
+ - Task 2.2: Explore the data in the Azure Databricks environment with Unity Catalog (unified governance solution for data and AI)
- - Task 2.3: Create mirrored Azure Databricks catalog in Fabric and analyze data using T-SQL
+ - Task 2.3: Create a mirrored Azure Databricks catalog in Fabric and analyze data using T-SQL

 ## Exercise 3: Building an AI-Powered Enterprise Chatbot with Microsoft Fabric and Azure AI Studio